 - Very close to the area’s best medical care

 - 5 minutes from Tampa International Airport

 If you’re looking for rehab care of any kind in the Tampa, Florida, area, BoardPrep Recovery Center is the right choice.
-We offer a solid, effective inpatient rehab program, among other offerings.
-Some of our other offerings include these:
+We provide guidance in finding an effective inpatient rehab program, among other resources.
+Some of our rehab programs include these:

 - Detox and rehab treatment

 In addition to these excellent services, we also provide dual diagnosis treatment for clients who suffer from both mental illnesses and addiction.
 Whether your addiction feeds your mental illness or your mental illness feeds your addiction, it is critical to treat both mental illness and addiction simultaneously for the best chances of success.

 Choose BoardPrep Today